-Artist's Message - 7/30/21
+Artist's Message - 9/3/22

-I wanted to share the pictures I just made in the breathtaking Faroe Islands.
+I have featured here an entire collection I made in the breathtaking Faroe Islands during COVID.
 Nestled between Iceland, Scotland, Denmark and Norway, the Faroes are a chain of 18 volcanic islands connected by bridges, tunnels, and ferries.
 One of those tunnels is over 6 miles long!
 They are their own country but also part of the Danish Kingdom.
 Did I mention there are more sheep than people?
 IMHO, Alaska, Ireland, Hawaii, Big Sur, and the San Juan Islands don’t hold a candle to the Faroes.

 You may notice some changes to this website.
 I’ve learned that artists work directly with their clients for a reason.
 There are so many variables like colors, textures, and finishes to consider, a few clicks of the mouse just won't cut it.
-A 3x5 foot large print of a bear in Yellowstone or a 13-year-old Cambodian monk just can't be bought like a pair of headphones on Amazon.
+A 3x5 foot large print of a bear in Yellowstone or a 13-year-old Cambodian monk just can't be bought like a pair of headphones or a book on Amazon.
 So, please take a lap through the site and if you see something you’d like to know more about, please send me an email [email protected] or a text 480-335-9404 and we can set up a time to talk.
 Thanks!

 Not yet diagnosed with Bipolar disorder, as a young photographer, I taught myself how to shoot.
 What I couldn’t yet grasp was that great photography was about light frozen in time.
 The challenge I struggled with for decades, was learning to appreciate the light in my own life.
 With treatment, I came to understand that the act of seeing and capturing light literally pushes away the darkness I battle most days.
 Viewing the world through a camera helps me find peace.
 Every image is a reminder that the beauty of this world can be mine to enjoy too.
 I now realize that my “specialty” isn’t wildlife, landscape or portrait photography.
 It is helping others find refuge from their own darkness, if only for a second, by appreciating the light in my pictures.
 That’s why I frame my work so tightly.
 I want to be sure viewers see exactly what I did when I pressed the shutter.